Parent Bulletin – Monday 22 May

 A message from the Year 10 pastoral team

-Thank you for taking the time to read this parent bulletin.
-If you have any queries regarding your child in Year 10, then please do get in touch by emailing Mr McPaul (Assistant Head of Year) email@example.com, Miss Deacon (Head of Year) at firstname.lastname@example.org and/or Miss Clark (fellow Assistant Head of Year) email@example.com or calling main school reception and we will get back to you as soon as we can.
+If you have any queries regarding your young person in Year 10, then please do get in touch by emailing myself (firstname.lastname@example.org), Mr McPaul (email@example.com) and/or Mrs Robinson (firstname.lastname@example.org) or calling main school reception and we will get back to you as soon as we can.
+Thank you – Miss Deacon

 A message from the Year 9 pastoral team